Ryzhara/pygvas/docs/array_property.md

-# Array Property Binary Format
+# Array PropertyFactory Binary Format

 ## Overview
 Array properties in GVAS files store collections of values of the same type.
 The format supports both primitive types and complex property types.